cotfas/cotfas/README.md

 <p></p>

 <i>
-— proficient and talented Mobile Engineer with over 10 years of experience in the tech field, having worked with clients worldwide — possessing excellent soft skills, a responsible team player who takes ownership of my work, and strongly believing in a quality-driven, results-oriented mindset.
+— Proficient and talented Mobile Engineer with over 10 years of experience in the tech field, having worked with clients worldwide — possessing excellent soft skills, a responsible team player who takes ownership of my work, and strongly believing in a quality-driven, results-oriented mindset.
 </i>

 ##